elanatframework/Code_behind/doc/new_features_on_new_versions.md

 - Improving `GetBack` and `PostBack` methods in WebFormsJS library
 - And a series of minor changes and improvements

+### Version 4.1.1

+**Problems that were solved:**
+- Fixing the problem of determining client ID in WebSocket

 ## Version 4.2

 **New features:**
 - Ability to compress data for sending data to the server via WebFormsJS
-- New SendBack feature for sending all types of data
+- New `SendBack` feature for sending all types of data